 After a week of CERF-ing (Conference of the Coastal & Estuarine Research Federation) in Daytona Beach, Florida, USA, I was totally saturated with new knowledge.
 So a great time to go out to the field & spend a day searching for Florida seagrasses near Sebastian Inlet.
 Lori, our guide never saw the seagrass in such […]

 After some long days in the field we took in the camp kitchen.
 Fons and Tjisse worked all night to measure the photosynthetic efficiency of the seagrasses, which resulted in this cool picture: Check the slide show for a report of our last week of research in Shark Bay.
-Tjisse, Fons and Leon left […]
+Tjisse, Fons and Leon left after […]

 Beautiful seagrass patterns of Sharkbay: Let the fieldwork begin!
-The team: Laura, me, Leon, Fons & Tjisse above the seagrass patterns The seagrass leaves of Amphibolis are still full of red pigment after the winter period and make a really beautiful underwater panorama..We were very lucky with the weather and could work in […]
+The team: Laura, me, Leon, Fons & Tjisse above the seagrass patterns The seagrass leaves of Amphibolis are still full of red pigment after the winter period and make a really beautiful underwater panorama..We were very lucky with the weather and could work in extremely calm […]

 Time for some fieldwork!
 This time not in Indonesia but 7 hours flying further east in Sharkbay, Australia!
 Together with Laura Govers, Tjisse van der Heide, Leon Lamers and Fons Smolders and researchers for the University of Western-Australia we will investigate the driving mechanisms behind the unique seagrass patterns of Shark Bay (picture below).
 Recently, […]